 If you manage to find yourself at Southbank, which is one of the most legendary and respected skate spots known in skateboarding to this date, the skaters there are welcoming, and they are all rippin!
 The kids are not really a problem here until nighttime, and you get the odd dealer or two who are nothing but sketchy, but they're easily identifiable.
 All they seem to do is sit around on their mountain bikes in tracksuits trying to blend in by failing at trying to do 'wheelies' in a circle.

-Southbank is really the heart of skateboarding for the UK, and for that reason alone, there has been many petitions and events to help keep this place safe and well-protected within the skate community. #LONGLIVESOUTHBANK
+Southbank is really the heart of skateboarding in the UK, and for that reason alone, there have been many petitions and events to help keep this place safe and well-protected within the skate community. #LONGLIVESOUTHBANK

 8. BRISTOL, UK